hsudml/designButtonAI/guide.md

 Use the Select tool to move or resize your image.

+Learn more about setting up your document and using these tools from this video, _Illustrator Basics in 3 Minutes_:

+<div class="videoWrapper"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/M5jOg2iDPeM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 ## Step 4: Export & ready for Print!

 Now that you have chosen your fonts and vector illustrations, you can finalize your design and then export your Adobe Illustrator file (.AI) into a Printable File (PDF).